no00ne/KDD2025-main/Readme.md

 --batch_size: Set the batch size for training.

-For other settings, please see source code and our paper.
+For other settings, please see source codes in run.py and our paper.

 ## Data